Husband or boyfriend doesn’t want to have sex?

 Cultural expectations of gay men to be strong, masculine, and hypersexual (often reinforced within gay culture) leaves many men feeling more isolated, shameful, and guilty of their basic human needs for connection and love.

-What to do if your partner doesn’t want to be intimate?
-If you are struggling with desire discrepancy in your relationship, talk to your partner about your underlying anxiety feelings.
+What to do if your husband or boyfriend doesn’t want to be intimate?
+If you are struggling with desire discrepancy in your relationship, talk to your husband or boyfriend about your underlying anxiety feelings.
 Rather than jumping to “we’re not compatible,” first discuss what sex means to both of you, and identify any vulnerabilities that come up when both of you experience perceived or actual rejection from each other.

 Working with a couples therapist (and one trained in sex therapy, in particular) can help you initiate these difficult conversations, and help both of you understand yourselves more so that you’re more likely to connect with each other authentically.